kipkurui/cloud-genomics/_episodes/01-why-cloud-computing.md

 ### Cloud platform choices

 There are several cloud providers to choose from.
 Some scientific clouds may either be free or allocate resources competitively.
-Commercial clouds can be very powerful, but choice can be overwhelming.
+Commercial clouds can be very powerful, but the choice can be overwhelming.
 We will come back to this at the end of the lesson, but for right now, we're going to continue using the Amazon Web Services as our resource.

 Learn more about cloud computing in bioinformatics<br>
 Fusaro VA, Patil P, Gafni E, Wall DP, Tonellato PJ (2011) **Biomedical Cloud Computing With Amazon Web Services**.
 PLoS Comput Biol 7(8): e1002147. doi: 10.1371/journal.pcbi.1002147